Ergodic robust maximization of asymptotic growth with stochastic factor processes: Discussion

 Note that the optimal strategy $\hat \theta$ from Theorem~\ref{thm:main} is functionally generated, and hence in feedback form, but only depends on $X$, not $Y$.
+Moreover, by Theorem~\ref{thm:main_extended}, this remains true even if the joint covariation structure of $X$ and $Y$ is fixed as an input to the problem.
 Remarkably, this is the case even though $Y$ may be (partially) observable.
 Indeed, if $y \mapsto c_X(x,y)$ is invertible on $D$ for every $x \in E$, then one can back out $Y_t$ from observing $X_t$ and $c_X(X_t,Y_t)$.
-However, what Theorem~\ref{thm:main} shows is that knowing the trajectory of $Y$ does not improve performance in an adversarially chosen measure.
-Indeed, the measure $\widehat \P^K$ constructed in Theorem~\ref{thm:worst_case_measure_existence} is precisely such a measure.
-Therefore a strategy, including those that depend on the trajectory of $Y$, cannot perform better than $\hat \theta$ under this measure.
-This is surprising since $Y$, even though possibly having vanishing covariation with $X$, is \emph{not} independent of $X$, but tied to it by the nature of the invariant measure $p$.
+However, what Theorems~\ref{thm:main} and \ref{thm:main_extended} show is that knowing the trajectory of $Y$ does not improve performance in an adversarially chosen measure.
+Indeed, the measure $\widehat \P^K$ constructed in Theorem~\ref{thm:worst_case_measure_existence} (or $\widehat \P^K_c$ in the context of Section~\ref{sec:main_extended}) is precisely such a measure.
+Therefore any strategy, including those that depend on the trajectory of $Y$, cannot perform better than $\hat \theta$ under this measure.
+This is surprising since $Y$ may be coupled with $X$ in a nontrivial way, both locally through the joint covariation matrix $c$ and in the long-term via the joint invariant density $p$.

+The reasons for this are threefold concerning the special properties of the growth-rate criterion, the non-investability of $Y$ and the absence of a local restriction on the drift of $Y$.
+Indeed, for fixed dynamics of $X$ given by a specified measure $\P$ the growth-optimal strategy is \emph{entirely} determined by the covariation matrix and drift vector of the asset process, irrespective of what other factors it depends on.
+As such under any measure $\P$ where $X$ has dynamics \eqref{eqn:X_dynamics}, the growth-optimal strategy is given by $\hat \theta$.
+This is true regardless of the dynamics of $Y$ since $Y$ is not investable.

+However, to be consistent with empirical observations and to satisfy the admissibility criteria of our class of measures, we need to find such a measure where additionally $X$ and $Y$ have joint invariant density $p$.
+Even when the covariation structure of $Y$ is restricted, as is the case in Section~\ref{sec:main_extended}, the local drift dynamics are not.
+Hence with one condition to be met (the invariant density needs to be $p$) and one degree of freedom (the drift of $Y$) it then becomes possible -- though it is a difficult analytical problem -- to construct an admissible worst-case measure.
+If the drift of $Y$ was also restricted then one may expect the conclusions to change and for the robust-optimal strategy to depend on $Y_t$.
+We leave this interesting question for future research.